 In the meanwhile, you can browse trough the following troubleshooting listing to find the possible fixes for the common problems being faced by the game.

-How to fix Ghost Recon Wildlands Performance, FPS, Errors and Crashes
+Ghost Recon Wildlands Errors and Fixes

-#1 Ghost Recon Wildlands Performance Issues
+#1 Performance Issues

 Nvidia users mostly are facing low fps/performance issues.
 The problem can be associated with the availability of game ready drivers for Ghost Recon Wildlands.
 The Drivers should be out soon so keep any eye out for that.
 AMD however, has already released the drivers optimized for the game.